Our fish is mostly from WA Australia.

 ✅ Final Word

-WA ocean mullet offers a bold, juicy taste of the southern coast.
+WA mullet offers a bold, juicy taste of the state’s estuaries and rivers.
 Whether you’re smoking, grilling or baking, this sustainable whole fish brings flavour, nutrition and local character to every dish.

-Effie’s stocks whole VIC rainbow trout, fresh and ready to cook.
+Effie’s stocks whole WA red emperor regularly, fresh and ready to cook.

 🍽️ Taste & Texture

-• Nutrition: High in protein, rich in omega-3s and B vitamins
+- Nutrition: High in protein, low in fat, rich in selenium and B vitamins

 👨🍳 How to Cook It